Traveling to the San Juans

 By Shuttle or Charter around the region

-The Bellair Airporter Shuttle provides 11 round-trips daily from the Anacortes ferry terminal to: SeaTac Airport, Bellingham Airport, and Mt.
+The Bellair Airporter Shuttle provides 11 round-trips daily from the Anacortes ferry terminal to: SeaTac Airport, Bellingham Airport, Paine Field and Mt.
 Vernon.
 They also have 2 trips daily to downtown Seattle.
-You can also use National Charter Bus Seattle - a charter service with buses of all sizes, from an 18-passenger minibus to a 56-passenger motorcoach.
+For group travel, You can use a charter bus service with buses of all sizes, from an 18-passenger minibus to a 56-passenger motorcoach.
 You can sit back and relax while you travel safely and comfortably to your destination; read a book, or catch up on some rest.